 “Hearts and minds can be as opaque as a rain forest; only small pieces of them are ever visible.
 And I realized this, too: You can’t contain the people you love.
 You can’t contain your own love, either.”

 This next article beautifully depicts how relationships aren’t as transparent as we might think; especially when we get too immersed.
 Breakups are often not about rejecting someone, but usually more about a disconnection to ourselves in some way.
 Our job isn’t to find the answer.
 It’s to honor what that relationship and person ignited in us.

 You can read the rest of Miriam's story here.

 Why I Broke Up With The Man Who Seemed To Be My Soul Mate, by Elizabeth Cavanaugh

 “At this juncture, we had to acknowledge what we had both sensed from the beginning.
 That, despite the outward appearance of sharing so much, our core values and future visions diverged profoundly.
 In fact, once we stopped looking so intensely at each other, we knew that the subtle discomfort we had felt sprung from our trying to hang on tight while heading in entirely different directions.”

 This piece talks about how, even when we think we’ve met our soulmate, we may also have to listen to that inner nudge that it’s run its course.
 Sometimes, two people are meant to meet, have an experience together and then move on.
 It’s that special experience that served a purpose we should be grateful for.

 You can read the rest of Elizabeth's story here.

 Have you read a story that you've really loved recently?
-We'd love to hear from you in the comments!
-If you feel inspired to share your own story with us, please email us at email@example.com.
+If you feel inspired to share your own story with us, please email us at firstname.lastname@example.org.